cardano-foundation/developer-portal/docs/stake-pool-guide/grafana-dashboard.md

-## 5. Add Data from Adapools to the Dashboard
+## 5. Add Data from Cexplorer to the Dashboard

-Copy your JSON link or your Pool ID from Share/Promote Tab and JSON data outputs in adapools.org

-Prometheus can work only with numeric data, so we must first trim non numeric strings which is returned from the JSON file.
-Lets create a shell script getstat.sh for the same
+Cexplorer provides an API where we can collect data for our pool.
+Run the following commands to create directory for our pool statistics and script:

 ```shell
 cd /$NODE_HOME